quinta-feira, 16 de agosto de 2012

 Goal Setting With Booker T.

-More Than Anything Else by Marie Bradby.
+I like to share at least one read-aloud book on the opening day of school.
+Chrysanthemum by Kevin Henkes and First Day Jitters by Julie Danneberg are favorites.
+Most essential though, is More Than Anything Else by Marie Bradby.
 The biographical story of Booker T. Washington's youth uses beautiful language and illustrations to show how he learned to read as a young boy.
 After reading the book, we talk about his goals and how his determination to achieve them made them a reality.
 More Than Anything Else is an excellent tool for starting a discussion about students' goals for the school year.

 Heather Migdon, Dogwood Elementary School, Fairfax County, Virginia